Revisiting the role of heterophily in graph representation learning: An edge classification perspective: The impact of heterophily

-We further study the impact of heterophilious edges in the training phase.
+We further study the impact of heterophilious edges on graph learning via the training processes.
 Figure~\ref{fig:pilot-loss} shows the variations of training losses of SGC under the configurations where heterophilious edges are randomly removed with deletion rate of 0\%, 50\%, and 100\%, respectively.
 Note that 100\% deletion corresponds to the ideal situation.
 It is shown from the figure that the lowest loss of the model is achieved when there are no heterophilious edges, while the highest loss corresponds to the original graph structure, and deleting even a portion of heterophilious edges can help to better fit the training samples.
-The experimental results verify our assumption on the influence of heterophilious edges on GNNs' performance and inspire us to design a strategy that is able to spot those edges to drop.
+The experimental results show the chances of exploiting heterophilious edges to make positive contribution to graph neural networks.